 \subsection{\hi depletion time versus \hi morphology}

-In the bottom panels of Fig. \ref{fig:SFR_Mstar_tdep_HIdef}, we do not observe any clear trend between the depletion time and stellar mass for the galaxies, regardless of their environment.
-The downward pointing arrows are 2$\sigma$ upper limits on the depletion times.
-The figures show that there are no galaxies with large stellar masses and large depletion times.
-Massive galaxies tend to have a high SFR as expected from the SFMS and thus exhaust their \hi fuel relatively fast.
-There is no strong correlation of depletion time with \hi deficiency.
-However, we note that the most \hi deficient galaxies in A2626 have a short depletion time while the three galaxies in the Swarm with the longest depletion time (purple symbols) have a negative \hi deficiency.
+In the bottom panels of Fig. \ref{fig:SFR_Mstar_tdep_HIdef}, no clear trend between the depletion time and stellar mass for the galaxies is visible, regardless of their environment.
+The downward-pointing arrows are 2$\sigma$ upper limits on the depletion times.
+The figures show that no galaxies have high stellar masses and long depletion times.
+Massive galaxies tend to have a high SFR, as expected from the SFMS, and thus exhaust their \hi fuel relatively fast.
+The depletion time is weakly correleated with \hi deficiency.
+However, we note that the most \hi -deficient galaxies in A2626 have a short depletion time, while the three galaxies in the Swarm with the longest depletion times (purple symbols) have a negative \hi deficiency.